Many fascinating Facts About Mars – The Red Planet

 IT’S NOT AS HOT AS IT MIGHT LOOK

-Mars looks desert – hot?New Mexico with hazy skies, red because of its iron oxide soil?but is actually very cold, with a blistering hot sol being 70?F, and a cold sol a brisk-225?F. Its dust storms can be huge; in 2018, one storm grew so large that it encompassed the entire planet for more than a month.
-(You can see a similarly huge dust storm in the image above.)
+Mars looks desert – hot New Mexico with the hazy sky, red due to its iron oxide soil but is actually very cold, with a blistering hot sol being 70’F, and a cold sun a brisk-225’F. Its storms of dust can be huge; in 2018, one storm grew so big that it engulfed the whole world for more than a month.
+(The picture above depicts a similarly large storm of dust.)

 MARS IS MUCH SMALLER THAN EARTH

-AND ITS ATMOSPHERE IS MOSTLY CARBON DIOXIDE
+AND The ATMOSPHERE IS MOSTLY CARBON DIOXIDE

 THE IDEA OF MARTIANS GOES BACK OVER A CENTURY